 A student must be enrolled for a minimum of 6 credit hours per regular semester to be considered a full-time graduate student.
 A student enrolled in less than 6 credits is classified as part-time.
 Permission from the Dean or designee will be required if a student seeks to enroll for more than 9 credit hours in a semester.
 Usually that student will need to have earned a 3.2 GPA or higher in previous coursework.

-Course Descriptions - Leadership Core and Traditional MASL

-GLE 500 Personal Leadership Development
+Course Descriptions - Leadership Core and Traditional MASL GLE 502 Introduction to Research and Personal Leadership